 Thinking of becoming a franchisee?
 Here is your checklist

-As a franchisee, you join an existing concept.
-You take advantage of the franchise's name recognition, advertising and purchasing benefits.
-Other things you have to take care of yourself.
+As a franchisee, you take advantage of the franchise's name recognition and get support to run the business.
+Those are the benefits of becoming a franchisee.
+But there are also disadvantages.
 Read here what to look for when choosing a franchise formula.

 What is a franchisee?